tomahg/Gulla.Episerver.SqlStudio/README.md

 ![Light mode](img/lightmode.jpg "Light mode")

-## Access control and configuration
+## Access control
 The addon is only available for users in the group `SqlAdmin`.
 Other users will be blocked, and will not be able to see the addon's menu item or access it in any other way.
 The addon can also be completely disabled for specific environments by adding the following to your appsettings.
 If disabled by appsettings, the addon will not be available for users in the group `SqlAdmin` either.
 ``` XML
 <add key="Gulla.Episerver.SqlStudio:Enabled" value="false" />
 ```
+## A safety net

-You can control what queries are allowed by providing a regular expression, that will be valdated (ignore case) against the query prior to execution.
+You can control what queries are allowed by providing a regular expression that will be valdated (ignore case) against the query prior to execution.
 Provide a message that is shown if validation fails.
 Example below.
 ``` XML
 <add key="Gulla.Episerver.SqlStudio:AllowPattern" value="^\s*SELECT.*" />
 <add key="Gulla.Episerver.SqlStudio:AllowMessage" value="Nothing but SELECTs please!" />